hourswithoutsleep/DeadlandsCityOfOro/Residents/Residents.md

 * Dr Arnett Banks : The local town doctor.

+* Mathilde Belamy : Owns and runs "The Grande" Theater in town.

 * Ernst Biltner : Miner who volunteered to aid the posse in capturing Robert Redding.

 * Titus Boisrame : Runs the town livery, had one of the strange fits and attempted to break into Abigail Sann's home.